Bredbury: Arden Hall

-The most famous of the halls of Bredbury, Arden Hall, erected in 1597, is now a ruin standing in a commanding position above the valley of the River Tame.
-For over two centuries it was owned by the Ardernes, who had other possessions in Cheshire and were a junior branch of the Arden family of Warwickshire, of whom William Shakespeare's mother was a member.
+The most famous of the halls of Bredbury, Arden Hall, was erected in 1597, is now a ruin standing in a commanding position above the valley of the River Tame.
+For over two centuries, it was owned by the Ardernes, who had other possessions in Cheshire and were a junior branch of the Arden family of Warwickshire, of whom William Shakespeare's mother was a member.

 The building was at one time "a tall building, narrow in proportion to its height and length, built of flat stones or parpoints, and having a sturdy watchtower at the back, looking over the valley of the River Tame.
 It was surrounded by a wide and deep moat.
 On the front were three gables, two of them projecting from the face of the hall, the third being flush with it.
 The entrance doorway was in the side of the central gable, and was approached from the courtyard by a flight of steps.
-Passing through the doorway a heavy oak door on the right side opened at once into the Great Hall, and in the tower exactly opposite was a wide oak staircase, which led to the upper part of the house.
+Passing through the doorway, a heavy oak door on the right side opened at once into the Great Hall, and in the tower exactly opposite was a wide oak staircase, which led to the upper part of the house.
 The Great Hall occupied the whole of the ground floor of this portion of the building, and was about 33 ft long by 24 ft wide.
-At the end was a raised platform where the high table was situated, lighted by two loft bay windows, one at each end.
+At the end was a raised platform, where the high table was situated, lighted by two loft bay windows, one at each end.
 The year in which some portion of the hall, if indeed not the whole of it, was erected, is fixed from the date 1597 on the spout above the entrance, and the initials and date R A 1597 on the right hand gable."

 In the particulars of sale of 1825, it states that "the ancient mansion house of Arden Hall has been in part converted into a commodious farm house, with every requisite convenience", and it had already been let as such.

 There is a tradition that Oliver Cromwell stayed at the hall and that there was a skirmish nearby between Cavaliers and Roundheads, but there is no firm evidence, although the access to the hall is called Battle Lane.
-However, Ralph Arderne, like most other local gentry, espoused the Parliamentarian cause, and saw action in several engagements.
+However, Ralph Arderne, like most other local gentry, espoused the Parliamentarian cause and saw action in several engagements.